Ajit Pawar

-Ajit Anantrao Pawar (Marathi pronunciation: [əd͡ʒit̪ pəʋaːɾ]; born 22 July 1959) is an Indian politician serving as the 8th Deputy Chief Minister of Maharashtra along with Eknath Shinde under Devendra Fadnavis since December 2024.
-He is the longest serving Deputy Chief Minister of Maharashtra non-consecutively.
-He has served in this position for 6 terms within various governments.
-He has worked as deputy chief minister in the cabinets of Prithviraj Chavan, Devendra Fadnavis, Uddhav Thackeray and Eknath Shinde.
+Ajit Anantrao Pawar (Note: Marathi pronunciation: [əd͡ʒit̪ pəʋaːɾ]) (22 July 1959 – 28 January 2026) was an Indian politician who served as Maharashtra's longest-serving deputy chief minister for more than eight years, between 2010 and his death in 2026, for six terms.
+He held the office under various governments, including the cabinets of Prithviraj Chavan, Devendra Fadnavis, Uddhav Thackeray, and Eknath Shinde.

-He served as the Leader of the Opposition in the Maharashtra Legislative Assembly from 2022 to 2023 and represented Baramati Lok Sabha constituency in 1991.
+He also served as the leader of the opposition in the Maharashtra Legislative Assembly from 2022 to 2023 and represented Baramati Lok Sabha constituency in 1991.